dipak-01/User-Transactions-Graph/README.md

 3. Generates the requested number of transactions with shared IP/device patterns.
 4. Writes everything to Neo4j in batches (default 1,000 records at a time).

-Performance tips for large datasets (50k+ transactions):

-- Increase `BATCH_SIZE` (e.g., 2000–5000) if the database has enough memory.
-- Run against a Neo4j Aura instance or a local instance with at least 4 GB RAM.
-- Expect the 100k transaction run to take several minutes; keep the terminal attached until you see "✅ Database seeded successfully".

 ## API Documentation